coingaming/elixir-test/README.md

 # elixir-test

 Test task for Elixir developers.
-Candidate should write simple banking OTP application in Elixir language.
+Candidate should write a simple banking OTP application in Elixir language.

 ### General acceptance criteria

-- All code is in `git` repo (candidate can use his own github account).
+- All code is in `git` repo (candidate can use his/her own github account).
-- OTP application is standard `mix` project.
+- OTP application is a standard `mix` project.
 - Application name is `:ex_banking` (main Elixir module is `ExBanking`).
 - Application interface is just set of public functions of `ExBanking` module (no API endpoint, no REST / SOAP API etc ..).
 - Application should `not` use any database / disc storage.
 All needed data should be stored only in application memory.
-- Candidate can use any Elixir or Erlang library he/she wants.
+- Candidate can use any Elixir or Erlang library he/she wants to.

 ### Money amounts